MicrosoftDocs/microsoft-365-community/Community/working-with-modern-clientside-pages-using-pnp-powershell.md

     Get-PnPProvisioningTemplate -Out "C:\Development\template.xml" -Force -IncludeAllClientSidePages #includeallclientsidepages will copy all other pages in the site
 ```

-I will then clean the template.xml, by removing all other component that I don't need, and in the "ClientSidePages" node you will find the webparts instanceID that you can reuse later.
+I will then clean the template.xml, by removing all other component that I don't need, and in the "ClientSidePages" node you will find the web parts' instanceIDs that you can reuse later.

 ![pnp](media/working-with-modern-clientside-pages-using-pnp-powershell/pnp08.png)

-To apply the template to a new site, in your script connect to the new site then run Apply-PnPProvisioningTemplate the template
+To apply the template to a new site, in your script connect to the new site then run Apply-PnPProvisioningTemplate with the template:

 ```powershell
     Connect-PnPOnline -Url https://jh365dev.sharepoint.com/sites/$newsite -UseWebLogin
     Apply-PnPProvisioningTemplate -Path "C:\Development\template.xml"
 ```

-Afterward dependent on your need, add extra code to update the web parts.
+Afterward, depending on your needs, add extra code to update the web parts.

 Finally, I would like to thank everyone that has contributed and still contribute to PnP, it's super #awesome and it's making my day easier everyday.